jamalalikhani/JA/README.md

-# A Package of 10 classification algorithms on the Breast Cancer dataset:
+# A package of 10 classification algorithms on the Breast Cancer dataset:
 In this attempt, I have used `sklearn`, `TensorFlow`, and `my own implementation` to compare the performance and accuracy of different machine learning algorithms over Breast Cancer data set with binomia calsses and 9 dimensional features.

 You are more than welcome to use the codes.
 Please email me if you find something usefull to share at: jamal.alikhani@gmail.com.